 Many of our students enjoy sharing his/her special day with classmates.
 We promote that social growth and want them to be proud.
 Please note there is no expectation of a gift for the class.
-However, in accordance with the Nutritional Standards set by the Department of Education, if you would like to send something special with your child, we are requesting you send in non-food items only.
+However, in accordance with the Nutritional Standards set by the Department of Education, if you would like to send something special with your child, it must be a non-food item only.
 Children often appreciate very simple ideas, which celebrate their birthdays in school - a few of the numerous ways might be a book marker, colorful pencil, reading to your child's class, etc. - many non-food options can help make a child's day special.
 If parents have additional ideas, which involve the school, they need to secure the permission of the teacher.
 Ideas for Non-Food Birthday Treats.